-Working Output from PDCC 5/22/2024 on Tutorial
+Working Output from PDCC 5/29/2024 on CFI

-G. Zimmerman, CME Consulting

 Request and announcement of a tutorial / Consensus Building Meeting

 Call for Interest: Single-Pair Ethernet Powering Cabling Restrictions

-This is a call for interest to initiate a Study Group to develop a PAR and CSD to provide clarification on using single-pair Ethernet powering when the current carrying capacity of the cabling is restricted to be below the maximum current source capability of an attached Power Sourcing Equipment (PSE).
-The IEEE 802.3WG’s Power Delivery Coordinating Committee (PDCC) is working with other SDOs to avoid potential issues.
-The PDCC has serious concerns that some international cabling SDOs have proposed an approach of labeling and administration to separate cabling at different current carrying capacities, hence not supporting all the power classes that are presently defined in IEEE 802.3.
-It may be necessary to have additional information in IEEE Std 802.3 to assure support of all powering applications.
+This is a call for interest to initiate a Study Group to develop a PAR and CSD to provide clarification on the cabling requirements for single-pair Ethernet powering.

+The IEEE 802.3WG’s Power Delivery Coordinating Committee (PDCC) is working with other SDOs to avoid potential issues, but has serious concerns about a currently proposed approach that an international cabling SDO has taken.
+In particular, the SDO is proposing to specify cabling at different current carrying capacities that do not support all the power classes that are presently defined in IEEE 802.3.
+This threatens the historic assumption that PoE is plug-and-play.
+It may be necessary to have additional information in IEEE Std 802.3 to provide guidance regarding the usage of such cabling.
+The PDCC meeting on Tuesday evening will provide a tutorial presentation on the proposed CFI.

 Potential Outline of the Tutorial Presentation